Esbern/semanticGIS/docs/index.md

-# QGIS Geospatial Environment Setup
+# Geospatial Environment Setup

-Welcome to the official setup instructions for the **QGIS Geospatial Environment**, developed by Roskilde University.
+Welcome to the official setup instructions for the **RUC Geospatial Environment**, developed by Roskilde University.
 This environment is designed to support a variety of users including:

 - University students in planning, environmental science, and geography
 - Smallholder farmers and agricultural advisors